 My flesh and my heart fail; But God is the strength of my heart and my portion forever.Psalm 73:26

-As Always, give thanks to God for your husband.
-Ask Him to help you love your spouse in the middle of his weaknesses.
+On our journey as helpmates, moments of weakness, whether physical, emotional or spiritual are sure to come.
+In those times, seek your strength in the God who never grows weary.
+He is your portion and your strength.
+Give Him thanks for this comforting truth.
+Also as Always, give thanks to God for your husband.
+Ask Him to help you love your spouse by helping him in the middle of his weaknesses.
+If necessary, confess the idol of self in your heart and ask God to give you a heart like His.
 And pray that ultimately, your husband will find his strength and hope in the God of the universe–the ONLY one capable of helping him at all times.

 If you haven’t yet, I encourage you to check out Week #1 and join the journey to Multiplying Love in Your Marriage: 52 Weeks of Loving Your Husband More Challenge!